 Please scroll down to below recipe card for exact measurements.

-- Fresh Shiitake Mushrooms: or substitute with dry shiitake mushrooms rehydrated in boiling water, wood ear mushrooms (aka black fungus), or button mushrooms.
+- Fresh Shiitake Mushrooms: Or substitute with dry shiitake mushrooms rehydrated in boiling water, wood ear mushrooms (aka black fungus), or button mushrooms.

-- Seafood Mushrooms: or substitute with enoki mushrooms.
+- Seafood Mushrooms: Or substitute with enoki mushrooms.

-- Soft Tofu: or substitute with medium tofu or firm tofu.
+- Soft Tofu: Or substitute with medium tofu or firm tofu.

-- Carrots: or substitute with bamboo shoots.
+- Carrots: Or substitute with bamboo shoots.

-- Red Chili: or add red chili flakes to taste at the end of the cooking process.
+- Red Chili: Or add red chili flakes to taste at the end of the cooking process.

 - Green Onion

-- Eggs: for the egg ribbons.
+- Eggs: To make the egg ribbons.

-- Regular Soy Sauce: or substitute with light soy sauce or low-sodium soy sauce.
+- Regular Soy Sauce: Or substitute with light soy sauce or low-sodium soy sauce.

-- Dark Soy Sauce: or substitute with dark mushroom soy sauce or add more regular soy sauce to taste at the end.
+- Dark Soy Sauce: Or substitute with dark mushroom soy sauce or add more regular soy sauce to taste at the end.

 - Chicken Bouillon Powder

-- White Granulated Sugar: or substitute with cane sugar.
+- White Granulated Sugar: Or substitute with cane sugar.

-- Cornstarch: or substitute with potato starch, tapioca starch, or arrowroot starch.
+- Cornstarch: Or substitute with potato starch, tapioca starch, or arrowroot starch.

-- Cold Water: for the cornstarch slurry.
+- Cold Water: This is for the cornstarch slurry.

 - Salt